DROPFOOT

 Over the past 10 years Dr. Gitlin has transferred every muscle in the lower leg and ankle to correct this condition.
 Why 'every muscle'?
 Because every case is unique, depending on the cause of the dropfoot, different muscles may be injured and nonfunctional so using different muscles and tendons may be necessary.
 If you search and read online you will find the posterior tibial tendon transfer is probably the most common procedure used- but many times other tendons must be either lengthened or shifted at the same time.
 Every patient is assessed in a very particular way to find which muscles- if any are functional and movable and where they should be moved to for the best possible outcome.

 We have two publications submitted for research journals with two new tendon transfer techniques never performed before.
-At Mount Sinai Beth Israel we are also conducting a landmark study using EMG muscle testing and EEG brain wave monitoring to help assess pre op surgical planning and post op muscle training, this study to be completed and submitted for review and publication in orthopedic journal in early 2023.
+At Mount Sinai Beth Israel we are also conducting a landmark study using EMG muscle testing and EEG brain wave monitoring to help assess pre op surgical planning and post op muscle training, this study to be completed and submitted for review and publication in orthopedic journal later this year..

 Causes include: neurodegenerative disorders of the brain that cause muscular problems, such as multiple sclerosis, stroke, and cerebral palsy; motor neuron disorders such as polio, some forms of spinal muscular atrophy and amyotrophic lateral sclerosis (commonly known as Lou Gehrig’s disease); injury to the nerve roots, such as in spinal stenosis; peripheral nerve disorders such as Charcot-Marie-Tooth disease or acquired peripheral neuropathy; local compression or damage to the peroneal nerve as it passes across the fibular bone below the knee; and muscle disorders, such as muscular dystrophy or myositis.